-The Greece international, who was also wanted by Arsenal, had his heart set on a move to the Stadio Olimpico and is unperturbed by the prospect of replacing Mehdi Benatia.Kostas Manolas has revealed that Juventus was one of several top sides he rejected in favor of Roma.
+The Greece international, who was also wanted by Arsenal, had his heart set on a move to the Stadio Olimpico and is unperturbed by the prospect of replacing Mehdi BenatiaKostas Manolas has revealed that Juventus were one of several top sides he rejected in favour of Roma.

-Premier League outfit Arsenal tried to sign the Greece international but the Gunners' 10 million euro bid was rejected by Olympiakos.
+It was known that Premier League outfit Arsenal tried to sign the Greece international but the Gunners' £8 million bid was rejected by Olympiakos.

-Manolas has now claimed, though, that the Serie A champion was also interested in his services but that the Bianconeri never had any chance of persuading him to move to Turin instead of Rome.
+Manolas has now claimed, though, that the Serie A champions were also interested in his services but that the Bianconeri never had any chance of persuading him to move to Turin instead of Rome.

 "I had numerous offers from big clubs, including Juventus," the defender told reporters after being unveiled as a Giallorossi player on Wednesday.
 "But it was my choice to come here.
 I wanted to come to Roma.